meerachotai/benchmark_imprinting/README.md

 For this particular step, a specific FASTQ file name is required in order to map the reads correctly.

 * The file name MUST end with the suffix **`cross_replicate.fq`**
-* The address and the prefix of the file names should be placed under the option -f
+* The address and the prefix of the file names should be placed under FASTQ_DIR

 **Example:**